Truth Decay (book): Gilded Age

 First, the authors identify the 1880s–1890s as the "Gilded Age".
-This historical era commenced after the American Civil War and was punctuated by the industrialisation of America.
+This historical era commenced after the American Civil War and was punctuated by the industrialization of America.
 The introduction of printing technology increased the output of newspaper publishers.
 This stimulated competition within the newspaper publishing industry.
 In New York City, major newspaper publishers Joseph Pulitzer and William Hearst engaged in "yellow journalism" by deploying a sensationalist style of covering politics, world events and crime in order to fend off competitors and attract market share.
-The authors note that these publishers also deployed "yellow journalism" to advance the partisan political objectives of their respective news organisations.
-For example, in April 1898, the New York Journal owned by Hearst published a number of articles with bold headlines, violent images and aggrandised information to position the Cubans as "innocent" people being "persecuted by the illiberal Spanish" regime and thereby emphasise the propriety of America's intervention in the Spanish-American War to the audience.
+The authors note that these publishers also deployed "yellow journalism" to advance the partisan political objectives of their respective news organizations.
+For example, in April 1898, the New York Journal owned by Hearst published a number of articles with bold headlines, violent images and aggrandized information to position the Cubans as "innocent" people being "persecuted by the illiberal Spanish" regime and thereby emphasize the propriety of America's intervention in the Spanish-American War to the audience.
 Thus, "yellow journalism" caused a conflation of opinions and objectively verifiable facts in society.

 Roaring Twenties and the Great Depression

 Second, the authors identify the 1920s–1930s as the Roaring Twenties and the Great Depression.
 This historical era was renowned as another period of economic growth and development that catalysed significant changes in the American media industry.
-The authors argue that radio broadcasting and tabloid journalism emerged as a dramatised form of media that focused on news surrounding public figures such as politicians, actors, musicians and sports athletes as entertainment rather than reliable and accurate information for the audience to utilise in considered decision-making.
+The authors argue that radio broadcasting and tabloid journalism emerged as a dramatized form of media that focused on news surrounding public figures such as politicians, actors, musicians and sports athletes as entertainment rather than reliable and accurate information for the audience to utilise in considered decision-making.
 As such, "jazz journalism" is alleged to have amplified the conflation of opinions and objectively verifiable facts in society.